-In addition to this we have two trained THRIVE practitioners, and five members of staff trained in Mental Health First Aid.
-In addition, there is also an ELSA trained member of staff.
+In addition to this we have three trained THRIVE practitioners, and two members of staff trained in Mental Health First Aid.
 These staff members work together to form a Mental Health Team, to ensure children's mental health and wellbeing is effectively supported in school.

 The school operates an internal training programme for support staff, facilitated by key members of staff.
 Whole group sessions or bespoke support based upon the needs of both children and staff are timetabled when needed.